 UK AFA – new procedure for recording IP rights with UK customs authorities

-Home / News & Events / UK AFA – new procedure for recording IP rights with UK customs authorities
+Home / News & Articles / UK AFA – new procedure for recording IP rights with UK customs authorities

 Retail and Trade Mark expert Suzanne Power provides an update on UK AFAs and the new procedure for recording IP rights with UK customs authorities, a simple and effective way to take counterfeit goods off the market